mrodriguez3313/Res/README.md

 Simon Game-in progress.
 This branch holds the current project in my online course.
 Where I recreate the Simon game to practice my Jquery/javascript, CSS, html.
 With focus on using Jquery to add/remove elements, classes (for styling), sound effects, images, and more.
+Will not merge to master.